-Dr. Catherine Marsh may be most well known for teaching Ethical Leadership in which she requires her students to impersonate a leader for a whole class period.
-Coming at the end of a seven-week class session, this culminating project allows her graduate students to formulate what it is they have learned about ethical leadership and how it is played out in the world.
+In teaching Ethical Leadership, Dr. Marsh requires her students to impersonate a leader for a whole class period.
+Coming at the end of a seven-week class session, this culminating project allows students to formulate what they have learned about ethical leadership and how it is played out in the world.
 “Guests” at this class period have ranged from Gandhi to Howard Schultz, the founder of Starbucks.